fossi-foundation/embench-website/_posts/2020-11-16-embench-interview.md

 reports a single summarizing performance score, along with the geometric mean and geometric standard deviation.

-Unlike Dhrystone, Embench has a supporting organization (FOSSi) to maintain its relevance over time.
+Unlike Dhrystone, Embench has a supporting organization (FOSSi Foundation) to maintain its relevance over time.
 Compilers and hardware change rapidly, so benchmarks need an organization that over time will deprecate pieces that are newly irrelevant and add missing features that speak to current challenges.